 The website Alltrails.com is another online resource for hikers, with trails ranked by difficulty as with ski runs (green, blue, double black, etc).
 Hikers post their photos, experiences and stories to provide an insider’s perspective of each trail.
 However, keep in mind that some users are more experienced than others; the trail difficulty comments reflect this.

-there’s no question that the Vail Valley is home to some of the best views in the state.
-While birds may have the best vantage point, we humans can reach some spectacular summits on our own two feet.
-Hiking is a favorite past time in the area, affording world-class views with just a few basic tools: a good pair of shoes, some basic supplies and a destination.
+There’s no question the Vail Valley is home to some of the best views in the state.
+And while birds may have the best vantage point, we humans can reach some spectacular summits on our own two feet.
+Hiking is a favorite pastime in the area, affording world-class views with just a few basic tools: a good pair of shoes, some basic supplies and a destination.
 Here are 10 epic day hikes to conquer this summer.

 In Your Backyard